Sentient-Sports/PlayerImputation/README.md

 `ImputationModel`: Contains the notebook which runs the imputation model.
 This also contains all model architectures.

+`Experiments`: Contains the model experiments and applications using imputed player positions

+`ModelResults` and `data`: Data directories containing data when receiving correct data and running the notebooks

 ## Instructions
 1. Create a folder called `Suwon_FC` within the `data` repository.
 2. Create an `events` folder, and run the `BeProDataFormatting/BeProGetEvents.ipynb` notebook using API calls from Bepro to generate the event dataset for each game.